sanwebinfo/foss-blog/README.md

 # FOSS Blog

-A blog for sharing a topic related to FOSS.
+A blog for sharing a topic related to FOSS, Sports and Random things.

 ## Tech Stack

+- Deno and Lume static site generator
-- A simple and minimal `lume.land` theme - <https://github.com/lumeland/theme-simple-blog>
+- A simple and minimal `lume` theme - <https://github.com/lumeland/theme-simple-blog>

 ```js
 import lume from "lume/mod.ts";